arcann-chem/arcann_training/README.md

 <div id="machine"></div>

-## Cluster setup
+## Cluster setup ##

-This repository was designed for use on one or several HPC machines whose specificities must be indicated by the user through a `machine.json` file.
-You can find a general example file in `deepmd_iterative_py/examples/user_files/machine.json` that you should modify to adapt it to your setup and that you will need to copy to the `user_files/` folder of your working directory (see [Usage](#Usage) below).
+ArcaNN was designed for use on one or several HPC machines whose specificities must be indicated by the user through a `machine.json` file.
+You can find a general example file in `arcann_training/examples/user_files/machine.json` that you should modify to adapt it to your setup and that you will need to copy to the `user_files/` folder of your working directory (see [Usage](#Usage) below).
 This file is organized as a `JSON` dictionary with one or several keys that designate the different HPC machines, the typical structure looks like this:

 ```json
 {
     "myHPCkeyword1":